Pam Jolley BA (Hons) MISM

 I am an experienced and passionate singing teacher, and always strive to help my students to do their best, in a fun and relaxed environment.
 I use games and play to develop vocal skills and technique.
 I provide opportunities for students to perform, and those that wish to, take part in exams (ABRSM, Trinity, Trinity Rock and Pop, LCM Musical Theatre) and/or competitive festivals.

-I am a great believer in singing a broad range of material, safely, and learning the different techniques to do this without endangering the voice.
+Although pupils often come to me for Musical Theatre, I am a great believer in singing a broad range of material, safely, and learning the different appropriate techniques.

 What I / we help young people achieve